Can You Stain Teak Wood? — Furniture, Fences, and More

 What’s the Recommended Finish for Teak?

-We recommend using lacquer for your teak wood indoors, such as flooring, furniture, handrails, and other wooded pieces.
+I recommend using lacquer for your teak wood indoors, like flooring, furniture, handrails, and other wooded pieces.

 Teak oil finish